swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Steps for Post Route STA Analysis

-Post route STA analysis is the fina verification step before design sign off.
+Post route STA analysis is the final verification step before design sign off.
 The steps mentioned in earlier STA analysis will followed here with minor changes.
 For example,

-  - Creat new databse file
+  - Create new databse file
     - read .lef file
-	- read .def file updated durring the routing process
+	- read .def file updated during routing process
-  - Read verilog file generated during the process
+  - Read verilog file generated during routing process
     - As routing stage includes fake antenna diodes in the design, use file that has 'preroute' in its name.
   - Link the design
   - Read the same custom .sdc file